skip to Main Content

 The Berlin Prize Application

-We are now accepting applications for the 2025-26 Berlin Prize competition.
-The deadline is Monday, September 30, 2024.
+We are now accepting applications for 2026-27 Berlin Prize Fellowships.
+The deadline for applications is Monday, September 22, 2025, 12:00 p.m.
+ET / 6:00 p.m.
+CET.

 General Fellowship FAQs

 Founded in 1994, the American Academy in Berlin is a private, independent, nonprofit institute for advanced study in the arts, humanities, social sciences, law, journalism, and public policy.
-The Academy seeks to enhance the cultural and intellectual ties between the United States and Germany.
+The Academy seeks to strengthen the cultural and intellectual ties between the United States and Germany.

 Each year, the Academy welcomes roughly two dozen fellows to the Hans Arnhold Center, a historic lakeside villa located in the Wannsee district of Berlin.
 We also invite a small number of Distinguished Visitors and guest speakers for shorter stays of one to four weeks.
 The Academy’s diverse public programming includes lectures, readings, and presentations by fellows-in-residence, Distinguished Visitors, and guest speakers.
 For a complete roster of past fellows and Distinguished Visitors, please visit the alumni section of our website.